 Nannies have their choice of jobs, so they are less likely to take on dual roles, like nanny/housekeeper, or take on tasks not related to the children.
 They can afford to be choosy in the jobs they interview for and don't have to make the concessions that were typical to land their perfect job, prior to the pandemic.

 IN-PERSON INTEVIEWS

-During 2021 and 2022, many parents were hiring nannies directly from Zoom interviews.
-We are seeing a return to the inperson interviews and shadow interviews that disappeared during the height of the pandemic.
+During the pandemic many parents were hiring nannies directly from Zoom interviews.
+We have seen a return to the inperson interviews and shadow interviews that disappeared during the height of the pandemic.